Skip to main content

 Average GP salary in the UK

-The average GP salary in the UK is pegged at £98,000 per year.
-However, this figure should be treated as a very rough estimate as some GPs earn as little as £32,000 in a year.
+The average GP salary in the UK is pegged at around £98,000 per year.
+However, this figure should be treated as a very rough estimate as some GPs earn as little as £31,000 in a year.
 Besides, the estimated average GP salary in the UK varies greatly depending on which source you’re looking at.
 For example, according to the British Medical Association, the minimum pay for salaried GPs in England is £68,974, whilst the maximum is set at £104,086 per year.
-Online salary comparison site Check-a-Salary sets the average GP doctor salary in the UK at £86,315.64 per year, with the minimum annual salary being £37,890 and the maximum annual salary being £175,760.
-With the rise in inflation affecting food and energy prices, there’s no doubt that general practitioners earning figures below the average salary for a GP in the UK are not compensated enough.
+Online salary comparison site Check-a-Salary sets the average GP doctor salary in the UK at £87,057 per year, with the minimum annual salary being £39,005 and the maximum annual salary being £170,560.
+With inflation rates consistently above 3% since August 2021, affecting food and energy prices, there’s no doubt that general practitioners earning figures below the average salary for a GP in the UK are not compensated enough.
 The minimum annual salary – whichever figure you’ll go with – is not enough to prevent the majority of general practitioners from feeling the pinch, much like other ‘regular’ citizens in the country.

 Breakdown of annual, monthly and hourly UK GP salary rates